gbtami/pychess-variants/static/news/The Winner Is Tasshaq.md

 <h3 align="center">The Final</h3>

-The day of final arrived and we where all thrilled.
-Can Tasshaq take a revenge over Licetus?
+The day of the final arrived and we were all thrilled.
+Can Tasshaq take revenge over Licetus?
 And yes, he did it!
 Licetus - Tasshaq 1.5-5.5

 <ol>